First MasterChef episodes air after Gregg Wallace and John Torode sacked

 In episode two, a host of new contestants – Charlie, Claire, Finley, Gifty, Jordan and Ruth – are asked to transform an everyday ingredient into a meal within 80 minutes.

-Claire and Jordan are put through to the next round, with Finley joining them after impressing in the final challenge, which sees the contestants cook a two-course menu for three former MasterChef champions.
+The contestants are then tasked with completing two more challenges as they are whittled down to three quarter-finalists.

-In episode three, the six remaining contestants compete in the first quarter final, where they are tasked with one challenge, to cook a dish that will impress restaurant critic William Sitwell.
+The six remaining contestants compete in the first quarter-final in episode three, where they are tasked with one challenge, to cook a dish that will impress restaurant critic William Sitwell.

 After the challenge, three of the contestants are sent home with the remaining three sent to the knockout week.